 July 26th-29th, 2018 – Beth, Ben, Miranda, and Margaurete were at SABER presenting their work!

-Congratulations to Miranda for achieving The Bill Wood Graduate Student Talk award for “Stuck in the middle again: Investigating teaching and research anxieties in biology graduate teaching assistants”
+Congratulations to Miranda for being awarded the Bill Wood Graduate Student Talk award on her talk, “Stuck in the middle again: Investigating teaching and research anxieties in biology graduate teaching assistants“

 Beth and Ben gave a long talk at SABER: “A Multi-Year Study of Student Anxiety in Introductory Biology Classrooms“, documenting three years of student anxiety research.